wmisha/ChickenTinder-/README.md

 Because we choose to process data with sequelize rather than pure quary, after you clone this project, the first thing you need to do is to go to **backend** folder to find **config** folder then get into **config.json** file to change _username_ and _password_ to your own postgres's _name_ and _password_.

-If the file you find it looks like below, you are on right file.
+If the file you find it looks like below, you are on correct file.

 ![development](development.png)